vgdata/OPTM_MLpipelineAzure/README.md

  try different possible configuration with  'C' and 'max_iter' values, that tends to maximize primary metric in defined search space.

-Benefits of Random Parameter Sampling: Random Sampling is used to choose the hyperparameters as it is good for getting some values of hyperparameters that one cannot guess intuitively.
+**Random Parameter Sampling**: Random Sampling is used to choose the hyperparameters as it is good for getting some values of hyperparameters that one cannot guess intuitively.
 Random sampling would mean that we will cover most of the sample space and will get the best model.

 In random parameter sampling, hyperparameter values are randomly selected from the